Photo by Bob Baikauskas

 Visit and photograph the scenic coastal areas of Point Reyes National Seashore and Tomales Bay, north of San Francisco and south of Bodega Bay.

-The area is made of rolling green hills, colliding with Pacific Ocean.
-Seascape and landscape encompassing beaches, cliffs, wildflowers, Point Reyes lighthouse, historic coast guard station at Chimney Rock and coastal wildlife will be your photographic opportunity.
-The area is sprinkled with several small towns like Point Reyes Station, Marshall, Tomales and for if your a movie lover, Bodega Bay where the movie The Birds was filmed.
+The area is made up of rolling green hills that meet the Pacific Ocean.
+Seascape and landscape encompassing beaches, cliffs, wildflowers, Point Reyes Lighthouse, the historic Coast Guard Station at Chimney Rock, and coastal wildlife will be your photographic opportunity.
+The area is dotted with several small towns, including Point Reyes Station, Marshall, and Tomales.

 You may view the detailed travel packet HERE